jfragosoperez/learning-Go/README.md

 		}
     	var input string
     	fmt.Scanln(&input) //forcing the program to not exit, because we are calling subroutines.
     					   //Else the program would exit without waiting for the subroutines to finish.
-We can stop if

-    	//we hit alghough any subroutine is being executed at the time we hit the inter.
+    					   //We can stop if we hit alghough any subroutine is being executed at
+    					   //the time we hit the inter.
 	}